absolunet/docs-node-ioc/src/docs/07_tests/02_test-class/en.md

 The defined test method, as shown above, will be transformed as a test statement in the engine.
 It will also describe the test as part of a given namespace, which is represented by the test file location, and the file name itself.

 For instance, the `test/unit/foo/bar/some/ClassTest.js` class file would be described as `Unit > Foo > Bar > Some`, and then by `Class`.
-If it has two test methods, `testSomething` and `testOtherThing`, we would have the following output.
+If it has two test methods, `testSomething` and `testAnotherThing`, we would have the following output.

 ```
 Unit > Foo > Bar > Some
   Class
     ✓ Something (12ms)
-    ✓ Other thing (34ms)
+    ✓ Another thing (34ms)
 ```